 Compared to the American waffle, the Belgian Waffle is identified by its larger size and larger grid pattern.
-Don’t forget to try some of the best waffles on the planet on your trip to Brussels1 The city is famous for its own variant of the waffle known as a Brussels waffle.
+You must try some of the best waffles on the planet on your trip to Brussels!
+The city is famous for its own variant of the waffle known as a Brussels waffle.
 It is prepared with eggs, flour and ale yeast which makes the batter lighter.
 The waffles are usually served with whipped cream, fruits and chocolate spread and dusted with sugar.

 6. Visit the Basilica of Sacred Heart

 A Roman Catholic Basilica and the parish church of Brussels, the church is dedicated to the Sacred Heart and is inspired by the Roman Catholic Basilica located in Paris, France.
 The Basilica is located atop the Koekelberg Hill in the Parc Elisabeth.
-The building was planned to be made in an imposing Neo-Gothic style but was later made in an Art Deco style due to the lack of finances.
-This made the Basilica as one of the Largest Art Deco buildings in the world which stands 89 meters high and 164 meters long.
+The building was originally planned to be in the Neo-Gothic style but was made in an Art Deco style due to the lack of finances.
+The Basilica is one of the Largest Art Deco buildings in the world standing 89 meters high and 164 meters long.

 7. Antique Shopping in Brussels

-If you like to buy antique furniture, jewellery or other articles, Brussels is famous for its elaborate antique galleries and flea markets.
-Chairs, lamps, antique building materials, guns, tools, armors, furniture, mirrors and cast iron doors and windows, you name it and you can find it in the amazing antique markets in Brussels.
-The cobbled streets are also home to many cafes with warm and friendly staff along with antique galleries and flea markets that feature some of the most astonishing articles of antique value.
+If you like antique furniture, jewellery or other articles, Brussels is famous for its elaborate antique galleries and flea markets.
+Chairs, lamps, antique building materials, guns, tools, armors, furniture, mirrors and cast iron, you can find it in the amazing antique markets in Brussels.
+Mixed in with the antique galleries and flea markets, the cobbled streets are also home to many cafes with warm and friendly staff.

 8. Refresh Your Senses at Cantillon Brewery

-If you want a great place to relax and cool your heels off while sipping on to the best traditional lambic style beer, then Cantillion Brewery is your pick.
+If you want a great place to relax and cool your heels off while sipping on a traditional lambic style beer, then Cantillion Brewery is your pick.
 The brewery was established in the 1900 by Paul Cantillion who came from a family of brewers.
-Since its change of ingredients to organic in 1999, Cantillion brewery has become one of the finest breweries across Europe.
+Since its switch to organic in 1999, Cantillion brewery has become one of the finest breweries across Europe.
 The beers are made with malted and un-malted barley and are aged in Chestnut and Oak barrels.
 There is also a wide variety of fruit flavored beers that are brewed here.
 Do not forget to visit the famous Gueuze Museum located in the brewery.

 9. View All of Europe at Mini Europe

 Located in Bruparck, Mini Europe features miniature reproductions of all the major monuments of the European Union miniaturized at the scale of 1:25.
-The park features 80 cities of Europe with around 350 iconic monuments with live action models such as trains, volcanoes, airbuses, cable car,s etc. Built in an area of 24,000 sq meters the park was inaugurated in 1989 by Prince Philip of Belgium.
+The park features 80 cities of Europe with some 350 iconic monuments with live action models such as trains, volcanoes, airbuses, cable cars, etc. Built in an area of 24,000 sq meters, the park was inaugurated in 1989 by Prince Philip of Belgium.

 10. Visit Café Belga

-With much Brussels providing a rich insight in the history of Belgium, you might also get back to the present and enjoy the nightlife of Brussels.
+With Brussels providing a rich insight in the history of Belgium, you might also get back to the present and enjoy the nightlife of Brussels.
 The best place to experience the urban culture of Belgium is Café Belga.
 It is one of the most visited bars in Brussels and also has one of the biggest terraces in Brussels located beside the majestic Ixelles Lake.
 The bar is famous for its bustling nightlife with DJ parties and in house concerts.
 The bar also has a dedicated Jazz concert every Sunday.
-The café is located in an art deco styled building which was built during the 1930s and was once the headquarters of a radio station.
-Its peculiar shape also led it to be nicknamed as “the boat”.
+The café is located in an art deco styled building which was built during the 1930s.
+Once the headquarters of a radio station, it’s peculiar shape also led it to be nicknamed as “the boat”.

 Rohit Agarwal is an architect by profession and likes to travel places famous for their historical architecture.
 He is also the content contributor for Transindiatravels.com which is the best place for knowing about the various tourist places in India.